Take The First Step Now

 Why Does Heroin Withdrawal Occur?

 Opioid addiction is possible with all opioids.
 To get high, you’ll need to take a larger dose of heroin when you’ve developed a tolerance.
-Physical and psychological dependence on the substance is possible over time.
+Psychological and physical dependence on the substance is possible over time.

 The brain’s nerve receptors are altered when you use opioids regularly for an extended period.
 They become entirely reliant on heroin to get by.
 Reducing the amount of heroin that you use may cause withdrawal symptoms.
-You’re experiencing withdrawal symptoms because your body has become accustomed to the presence of the substance in your system.
+You are feeling withdrawal symptoms because your body is used to having the substance in it.

-Medical professionals at a detox clinic will address the physical symptoms of heroin withdrawal to help clients achieve a state of sobriety more painlessly.
+Medical professionals at a detox clinic will help clients with the physical symptoms of heroin withdrawal.
+This support aims to make achieving sobriety easier and less painful.

 Our Patient Navigators Are Here When You Need Them